Focus on What You Do Right to Change Your Life

 And by right, I mean, that thing you want to do or planned to do.

-The process that creates doing the thing you want is totally different than the process that creates doing what you don’t want to do.
+The MENTAL process that creates doing the thing you want is totally different than the process that creates doing what you don’t want to do.

 Focusing on What You Do Right Creates Balance